Who administers the New York State Motorcycle Safety Program (NYSMSP)?

 What do I need to bring to the course?

 Your training site will provide the motorcycle.
 Helmets are also provided if you do not have your own.
 Regardless of your riding experience, you are required to wear a DOT compliant helmet during the riding portion of your class.
 You should come to the riding portion with approved eye protection (ANSI Z87 shatter resistant), a long sleeved shirt or jacket, full-fingered gloves, long pants and sturdy over the ankle footwear (not canvas).
 You will not be permitted to participate in the course without the required equipment.
-You must also bring your driver license and motorcycle learner permit to the training site.
+You must also bring your driver license to the training site.

 Do I need to bring a motorcycle to the course?